 North Carolina law does not currently address specific age requirements for the purchase of weapons.
 Rather, it looks to the federal standards for such restrictions.
-Under federal law, 18 U.S.C. § 922(b)(1), federally licensed gun dealers are prohibited from selling handguns to persons under the age of 21.
-Further, all other purchasers of shotguns and rifles are required to be at least 18 years of age.
-Therefore, while a pistol purchase permit can be issued to an individual 18 years of age or older, such persons aged 18, 19, and 20 could not use the permit to purchase a handgun from a federally licensed firearms dealer.
+Under federal law, eighteen (18) U.S.C. § 922(b)(1), federally licensed gun dealers are prohibited from selling handguns to persons under the age of twenty-one (21).
+Further, all other purchasers of shotguns and rifles are required to be at least eighteen (18) years of age.
+Therefore, while a pistol purchase permit can be issued to an individual eighteen (18) years of age or older, such persons aged eighteen (18), nineteen (19), and twenty (20) could not use the permit to purchase a handgun from a federally licensed firearms dealer.

-North Carolina General Statute § 14-269.7 provides that it is a misdemeanor for any person under the age of 18 to willfully and intentionally possess or carry a handgun.
+North Carolina General Statute § 14-269.7 provides that it is a misdemeanor for any person under the age of eighteen 1(8 )to willfully and intentionally possess or carry a handgun.
 A handgun is defined as a firearm that has a short stock and is designed to be fired by the use of a single hand, or any combination of parts from which such a firearm can be assembled.
 This prohibition does not apply to the following:

-- A. Officers and enlisted personnel of the Armed Forces of the United States when in discharge of their official duties, or acting under orders requiring them to carry handguns; - B. A minor who possesses a handgun for educational or recreational purposes while the minor is supervised by an adult who is present; - C. An emancipated minor who possesses such a handgun inside his or her residence; and - D. A minor who possesses a handgun while hunting or trapping outside the limits of an incorporated municipality if he/she has on his or her person, written permission from a parent, guardian, or other person standing in loco parentis.
+- 1. Officers and enlisted personnel of the armed forces of the United States when in discharge of their official duties, or acting under orders requiring them to carry handguns; - 2.
+A minor who possesses a handgun for educational or recreational purposes while the minor is supervised by an adult who is present; - 3.
+An emancipated minor who possesses such a handgun inside his/her residence; and - 4.
+A minor who possesses a handgun while hunting or trapping outside the limits of an incorporated municipality if he/she has on his/her person, written permission from a parent, guardian, or other person standing in loco parentis.

-North Carolina General Statute G.S. § 14-3 15 prohibits any person from selling, offering for sale, giving away, or in any way transferring to a person under the age of 18, any pistol cartridge, brass knucks, Bowie Knife, dirk, shurikin, loaded cane, or slungshot.
-Any person who violates this law is guilty of a Class 1 Misdemeanor and, in addition, shall forfeit the proceeds of any sale made in violation of this prohibition.
+North Carolina General Statute G.S. § 14-315 prohibits any person from selling, offering for sale, giving away, or in any way transferring to a person under the age of eighteen (18), any pistol cartridge, brass knucks, Bowie Knife, dirk, shurikin, loaded cane, or slungshot.
+Any person who violates this law is guilty of a Class 1 misdemeanor and, in addition, shall forfeit the proceeds of any sale made in violation of this prohibition.

-This statute further provides that it is a Class H Felony for a person to sell, offer for sale, give, or in any way transfer to a person less than 18 years of age, any handgun as defined in N.C.G.S. § 14-269.7.
+This statute further provides that it is a Class H felony for a person to sell, offer for sale, give, or in any way transfer to a person less than eighteen (18) years of age, any handgun as defined in G.S. § 14-269.7.
 Additionally, an individual guilty of this offense shall forfeit the proceeds of any sale made in violation of this section.
 This law does not apply under the following circumstances: